piersharding/moodle-google/README.md

 local/oauth - generic OAuth authentication module required for Fusion Tables integration

-repository/googlelinks - OAuth based repository plugin for Google Apps - provides URLs and Files
+repository/googlelinks - OAuth based repository plugin for Google Apps - provides URLs and Files !!!! this has been retired as the standard Google Docs plugin has been updated

+** NEW **
+repository/googledrive - OAuth based repository plugin for Google Drive - provides URLs and Files